-When it comes to finding the best solar generator for your specific requirements, probably the most important factor you want to be looking for storage capacity of the battery.
-It’s this criteria that will determine how long you’re going to be able to draw power from the unit when you use the generator.
+When it comes to finding the best solar generator for your specific requirements, probably the most important factor you want to be looking for is the storage capacity of the battery.
+It’s this criteria that will determine how long you’re going to be able to draw power from the unit when you use the generator system.

-Whether you’re drawing power at night time, the weather takes a turn for the worse, or the amount of energy you need (when plugged directly into the generator) exceeds what the solar panels are bringing in, it’s the storage capacity of the battery that will matter most as it’s this that will be drawn upon during these instances.
+Whether you’re drawing power at night time, the weather takes a turn for the worse, or the amount of energy you need (when plugged directly into the generator) exceeds what the solar panels are bringing in, it’s the storage capacity of the battery that will matter most in each case, as it’s this that will be drawn upon during these instances.

-There are a couple of major types of battery out there in use with the best portable solar generators, and generally you’re going to be looking at lead-acid or lithium batteries when it comes to finding a device suitable for your needs in a home preparedness or emergency backup power scenario.
+There are a couple of major types of battery which are typically included with the best portable solar generators, and generally you’re going to be looking at either lead-acid or lithium batteries when it comes to finding a device suitable for your needs in a home preparedness or emergency backup power scenario.